Openhab-Nodes/website/content/en/terms.md

 +++
 title = "Terms of Use"
-subtitle = "openHAB X"
+subtitle = "OHX"
 tinytitle = true
 type = "legal"
 dateInfo = "Last update May 14th, 2018"

 +++

-# Welcome to openhab X
+# Welcome to OHX

-These terms and conditions outline the rules and regulations for the use of openhab X's Website and Services.
+These terms and conditions outline the rules and regulations for the use of OHX's Website and Services.

 By accessing this website we assume you accept these terms and conditions in full.
-Do not continue to use openhab X's website if you do not accept all of the terms and conditions stated on this page.
+Do not continue to use OHX's website if you do not accept all of the terms and conditions stated on this page.

-The following terminology applies to these Terms and Conditions, Privacy Statement and Disclaimer Notice and any or all Agreements: "Client", "You" and "Your" refers to you, the person accessing this website and accepting the openhab X's terms and conditions.
-"Provider", "Ourselves", "We", "Our" and "Us", refers to openhab X. "Party", "Parties", or "Us", refers to both the Client and ourselves, or either the Client or ourselves.
-All terms refer to the offer, acceptance and consideration of payment necessary to undertake the process of our assistance to the Client in the most appropriate manner, whether by formal meetings of a fixed duration, or any other means, for the express purpose of meeting the Client's needs in respect of provision of the openhab X's stated services/products, in accordance with and subject to, prevailing law of Germany (Deutschland).
+The following terminology applies to these Terms and Conditions, Privacy Statement and Disclaimer Notice and any or all Agreements: "Client", "You" and "Your" refers to you, the person accessing this website and accepting the OHX's terms and conditions.
+"Provider", "Ourselves", "We", "Our" and "Us", refers to OHX.
+"Party", "Parties", or "Us", refers to both the Client and ourselves, or either the Client or ourselves.
+All terms refer to the offer, acceptance and consideration of payment necessary to undertake the process of our assistance to the Client in the most appropriate manner, whether by formal meetings of a fixed duration, or any other means, for the express purpose of meeting the Client's needs in respect of provision of the OHX's stated services/products, in accordance with and subject to, prevailing law of Germany (Deutschland).
 Any use of the above terminology or other words in the singular, plural, capitalisation and/or he/she or they, are taken as interchangeable and therefore as referring to same.

 ### Cookies

 We employ the use of cookies.
-By using openhab X's website you consent to the use of cookies in accordance with openhab X's privacy policy.Most of the modern day interactive web sites use cookies to enable us to retrieve user details for each visit.
+By using OHX's website you consent to the use of cookies in accordance with OHX's privacy policy.Most of the modern day interactive web sites use cookies to enable us to retrieve user details for each visit.
 Cookies are used in some areas of our site to enable the functionality of this area and ease of use for those people visiting.
 Some of our affiliate / advertising partners may also use cookies.

 ### License

-Unless otherwise stated, openhab X and/or it's licensors own the intellectual property rights for all material on openhab X. All intellectual property rights are reserved.
+Unless otherwise stated, OHX and/or it's licensors own the intellectual property rights for all material on OHX.
+All intellectual property rights are reserved.
 You may view and/or print pages from https://www.openhabx.com for your own personal use subject to restrictions set in these terms and conditions.
 You must not: